jimishshah/pr-reviewer/README.md

 ## Output Format

-The review results will be returned in the following format:
+The review result will be returned in the following format:

 ```json
 {